About Ukiyoe, Japanese woodblock prints (浮世絵)

 Ukiyoe can be classified as beauty paintings, actor paintings, landscape paintings, samurai paintings, etc.

-Beauty painting is the most important theme of the early Ukiyoe period.
+Beauty painting is the most crucial theme of the early Ukiyoe period.
 Actor paintings of Kabuki actors are also a theme that ranks with beauty paintings.